-When you create a project using Empty Template you have to do the configurations by yourself.
+When you create a project using Empty Template you have to do the ASP.NET Core Configurations by yourself.
+This is a great way to understand the things correctly.
 This includes:

-Start with opening your Visual Studio and then select Create a new project from the file menu.
-You will see the option – ASP.NET Core Web Application, so select it.
+Start with opening your Visual Studio and then create a new app by selecting ASP.NET Core Empty template.

 Then click the ‘Create’ Button.